cynanis/Self-Driving-Cars/C4Mod6: Reactive Planning in Static Environments/Papers/RESOURCES & LINKS.md

 #This paper is a great resource for generating state lattices under kinematic constraints.
 M. Pivtoraiko, R. A. Knepper, and A. Kelly, “Differentially constrained mobile robot motion planning in state lattices,” Journal of Field Robotics, vol. 26, no. 3, pp. 308–333, 2009.

-#Conformal Lattice Planner
-Motion planning for autonomous driving with a conformal spatiotemporal lattice